department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/UX/How-We-Work/designing-ui.md

 - QA will be QAing AC in tickets throughout the entire development process for a project/feature.
 - Each epic should have visual, interaction, and content QA (aka UX QA) completed before release.
 - The exact plan and timing for UX QA can vary across features - you will collaborate with Product and QA to ensure that everyone has the same understanding of what will work best for any given feature.
 That being said, here are some general guidelines:
+    - For large features/features with brand new components, do a round of visual and interaction QA early in development (~when implementation ticket is in PR review).
-    - Do UX QA on the 'last needed bug fixes build' for a feature, at the same time that QA is doing their fix verification and regression testing.
+    - For all features, do visual, interaction and content QA on the 'last needed bug fixes build' for a feature, at the same time that QA is doing their fix verification and regression testing.
     - Use the FE handoff pages in the working file to compare the work.
     - For using real test users/data, see this [Slack thread on logging in as a test user](https://adhoc.slack.com/archives/C02F8TLNSGY/p1666966698246379).)
     - On your testing device, complete a QA of the feature’s happy path.